adavault/cnhids/README.md

 Run without args to see options.
 Some customisations via user variables at the top of the script.

-To install cnHids:<br>
-./setup_mon.sh -H
+To install cnHids: ./setup_mon.sh -H

-To install remote agents:<br>
+To install remote agents: ./setup_mon.sh -A
-./setup_mon.sh -A

 Also support installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)

 To install remote performance monitoring for 3 nodes (that allow access to cardano node and node exporter ports):<br>
 ./setup_mon.sh -M -i cnode1.your-domain,cnode2.your-domain,cnode3.your-domain

-To install node exporter on cardano nodes for remote monitoring:<br>
+To install node exporter on cardano nodes for remote monitoring: ./setup_mon.sh -N
-./setup_mon.sh -N

 Tested on Ubuntu 20.04 LTS.
 May work on other distros and architectures, try and feedback.